Produktart

 Buch

 Reissue, inscribed by the author; 8vo; 12 woodcuts, 11 by Eric Gill, some full-page, scattered light foxing, slight toning to leaves; publisher's red cloth, black lettering to spine, spine faded, corners slightly rubbed, light toning to endpapers, otherwise a very good copy.
 Inscribed by the author after half-title, 'M.D.S. [?]
 H.D.C.P. auct / post hoc Whitsuntide 1944'.
 The Devil's Devices was the second book to feature Eric Gill's illustrations.
-Evan Gill Bibliography, 259.
+Gill 259.

 Verlag: London Golden Cockerel Press, 1934